johnathanhuutri/ADLab/mod2/README.md

 ifconfig-push 10.8.0.20 255.255.255.0
 ```

-Check those 3 files:
+Let's check those 3 files:

 ![](.images/check-openvpn-ccd.png)

-Now we will remove this line in `/etc/openvpn/server.conf`
+Now we will have to remove this line in `/etc/openvpn/server.conf`, you can also comment out that line:

 ```
 push "redirect-gateway def1 bypass-dhcp"